Energy Systems Laboratory

 A Growing Knowledge Base

-The Energy Systems Laboratory (ESL) is a division of the Texas A&M Engineering Experiment Station (TEES) and a member of the Texas A&M University System.
-TEES is one of seven state agencies within The TAMUS, established in 1914 as part of the Texas land-grant university system.
-As such, the Lab is a State institution of higher education and a State Agency and has been running for years.
+The Energy Systems Laboratory (ESL) is a division of the Texas A&M Engineering Experiment Station (TEES) which is a member of the Texas A&M University System(TAMUS).
+TEES is one of seven state agencies within the TAMUS, established in 1914 as part of the Texas land-grant university system.
+As such, the Lab is part of a State institution of higher education and a State Agency Division which has been operating for years.

 years